 - The building of a home wholly in regional Victoria if the building work starts on or after 1 July 2017 and no later than 30 June 2020.

 If you are entitled to the FHOG but signed a contract for a first home in regional Victoria before 1 July 2017, you are not eligible for the $20,000 payment, even if you settled on or after 1 July 2017.
 This is also the case if your contract was signed before 1 July 2017 and you are subsequently nominated as a substitute purchaser.
 However, you are still eligible for the $10,000 FHOG.

 The eligible transaction can be a contract for:

 - The purchase of a new residential premises, such as a newly built home or premises being sold as new residential premises for the first time.

 - A comprehensive home building contract.

 - The construction of a home by an owner builder.

 You will qualify if:

-Owner builders who start building their home wholly in regional Victoria between 1 July 2017 and 30 June 2020 who meet all other FHOG eligibility criteria also qualify.
+Owner builders who start building their home wholly in regional Victoria on or after 1 July 2017 and no later than 30 June 2020 who meet all other FHOG eligibility criteria also qualify.